 F.I.R.P.T.A.
 Sale Of U.S. Property By Non-U.S. Resident Owner

-OPTION 1 - File U.S. tax returns for each year that rental income was generated.
+OPTION 1 - File U.S. tax returns for each year that generated rental income.
 Reporting all income and expenses and a final return reporting the sale to recover the balance of cleared funds.
-With this process, it can take up to eighteen months to get your refund depending on when during the tax year the property is sold.
+With this process, it can take up to eighteen months to get your refund, depending on when during the tax year the property is sold.

 OPTION 2 – File Form 8288-B - Application for Exemption from Withholding with supporting documents (including tax returns reporting prior year income and expenses) on or before the date of closing.
 By choosing this option, the 15% withholding remains with the closing agent whilst the IRS processes the withholding application and issues a Withholding Certificate for the cleared funds.
-With this process, it usually takes around 90 days to get your refund.
+With this process, the timeframe can vary depending on the current IRS caseload.

 Please note: applying for and receiving a Withholding Certificate does not eliminate your requirement to file a final U.S. income tax return to report the sale transaction.
-In fact, when your final tax return is filed you may receive a further refund depending on the number of owners and length of time that the property was held.
+When your final tax return is filed, you may receive a further refund depending on the number of owners and length of time that the property was held.

 The following is required to file for an early release of cleared FIRPTA withholding:

-- Copies of invoices/receipts for major improvements/upgrades to your property
+*Copies of invoices/receipts for significant improvements/upgrades to your property

 If tax returns have not been filed in previous years:

 *Details of income received and expenses incurred during the year(s) of ownership

 Completed Forms W-7 (one per seller)

 Notarized copies of the picture pages of your passports